thetaspirit/operator-board-IR2021/README.md

 # button-test
-Code to cycle through every button on an operator console to make sure that it is wired correctly.
+Code to light up every button on an operator console.
+Lights the buttons in numerical order, starting at 1.
+The lit button must be pressed before the next button lights up.
+This is designed to test if the buttons have been wired correctly.